jlinpw/intel-benchmarks/README.md

 # Intel Benchmarks

-Simple script to generate IMB-MPI1 results for a medium instance Intel node, then graph them.
+Simple workflow to generate IMB-MPI1 alltoall and pingpong results for a medium instance Intel node, then graph them using plotly.